1ucky40nc3/open_fingi_project/README.md

 My goal is to use this project as a fun learning experience.
 As part of the learning I am trying to improve my skills in documenting such a project and my design decisions.

 > Please don't expect complete instructions to get everything going smoothly!

+## Getting Started

+To get started you will have to look into the projects yourself - sorry.
+Each part should provide you with enough information to get you going.
+Please refer to the GitHub repositories or CAD files in the compatible versions.

 ### Confirmed Version Compatiblity